peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

     *   **PowerShell:** Version 7.0 or higher.
     *   **Git:** For cloning the repository.
     *   **Solar Fire:** A licensed copy of version 9.
+    *   **GraphPad Prism:** Version 10.6.1 for validating statistical analysis and reporting functionalities.

 *   **Accounts & Services:**
     *   **OpenRouter:** An account with a valid API key and sufficient funds to cover the cost of LLM queries.